nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

       Application started

 #.
 Observe that LED 3 starts blinking as the LTE link is established.
 This may take several minutes.
 #.
-Observe in the terminal window that connection to nRF Cloud is established.
+Observe in the terminal window that the connection to nRF Cloud is established.
 #.
 The first time you start the application, pair the device to your account:

    a.
 Observe that both LED 3 and 4 start blinking, indicating that the pairing procedure has been initiated.